 because we load the site

-Sprinkle after the core
+sprinkle after the core

-The Sprinkles will be loaded in the order you list them (top one first), but also based on their respective dependencies.
+Sprinkles will be loaded in the order you list them (top one first), but also based on their respective dependencies.
 For example:

 public function getSprinkles(): array